George W. De Long: Jeannette expedition

 After reaching open water on September 11 they became separated and one boat, commanded by Executive Officer Charles W. Chipp, was lost; no trace of it was ever found.
 De Long's own boat reached land, but only two men sent ahead for aid survived.
 The third boat, under the command of Chief Engineer George W. Melville, reached the Lena Delta and its crew were rescued.
-Melville later found and brought to the U.S. the ships log books which now sit in the U.S. National Archives.
+Melville later found and brought to the U.S. the ship's log books which now sit in the U.S. National Archives.

 Death

 De Long died of starvation near Matvay Hut, Yakutia.
 Melville returned a few months later and found the bodies of De Long and his boat crew.
 Overall, the doomed voyage took the lives of 20 expedition members, as well as additional men lost during the search operations.
 De Long's death – and that of the other men – was assumed to have occurred at or about the end of October.
 By direction of the United States government, the remains of De Long and his companions were brought home and interred with honour in his native city.